purplenoodlesoop/pages-action/README.md

              branch: main
              # Optional: Change the working directory
              workingDirectory: my-site
-             # Optional: Change the Wrangler version, allows you to point to a specific version or a tag such as `beta`
-             wranglerVersion: '3'
    ```

 1. Replace `YOUR_ACCOUNT_ID`, `YOUR_PROJECT_NAME` and `YOUR_BUILD_OUTPUT_DIRECTORY` with the appropriate values to your Pages project.